The 2024 WM 100

 LOCATION: White Mountains National Recreation Area, Wickersham Dome Trailhead, Milepost 28 Elliott Highway (approx. 38 miles north of Fairbanks, Alaska) -- Map available here.

-PRERACE MEETING: The pre race meeting is at Schaible Auditorium at UAF on Saturday March 25th at 4PM.
-Check-In starts at 3pm.
-Attendance is manditory, so don't miss it!
+PRERACE MEETING: The pre-race meeting is at TBD on Saturday, March 23th.
+Attendance is mandatory, so don't miss it!

 The White Mountains 100 now requires entrants to have winter backcountry experience equivalent to, at a minimum, finishing a winter event of over 25 miles and/or over 24 hours' duration in the last two years.